Rhopalium

-Rhopalia (singular: rhopalium) from Ancient Greek ῥόπαλον (rhópalon) 'club' are small sensory structures of certain Scyphozoan (true jellyfish) and Cubozoan (box jellyfish) species.
+Rhopalia (from Ancient Greek ῥόπαλον 'club, mace') are small sensory organs of certain Scyphozoan (true jellyfish) and Cubozoan (box jellyfish) species.

 Description

 The structures typically occur in multiples of four, are bell shaped and face outward from invaginations around the bell of the jelly's mantle.
 They are each connected ectodermally to the periphery of other rhopalia by a stalk-like projections which join extremities in a skirt-like shape.
 These connections form the junctions of the cnidarian 'central nervous system', which synapse within the rhopalial centers.
 Rhopalia vary in form, size and number, but ubiquitously consist of specialized structures to sense light (ocelli), which line the structure, and regions to perceive gravity (statoliths) at their terminal tip.
 Rhopalia are unique to the medusoid forms of Cnidarians and are best studied in Scyphozoa, within the genus Aurelia, which exhibits the most typical arrangement and structure of rhopalia in marginal indentations around the skirt of the bell which are flanked by rhopalial lappets.
 However, studies about the organ in Cubozoa, which exhibit the most complex rhopalial structure and visual sensory mechanisms, have been few, but are coming to reveal more detail about the mechanisms and origins of these structures.
 Sensory input from rhopalia are not only crucial for Cnidaria to sense light and spatial orientation, but help to gauge and control the pace of swimming and muscle contraction.
 In continuing to increase the breadth and depth of scientific knowledge about the origins of rhopalia and how they manifest during the process of metamorphosis is crucial to understanding sensory evolution in all metazoa, and could contribute to the progression of knowledge about the beginnings of nervous system evolution.